Undergraduate Courses

 Application Fees and Audition Dates click to

 Cancellation policy: Please take care when booking your audition as we do not readily give refunds or offers to reschedule if you cannot attend the date you originally booked.
-Refunds and/or rescheduling are at the discretion of The Lir Academy, which may require you to provide evidence supporting your request for absence, i.e medical certificate.
+Refunds and/or rescheduling are at the discretion of The Lir Academy.
+The Lir Academy Admissions team will require you to provide evidence supporting your request for absence, i.e medical certificate, school exam certificate, etc.

-In the event that The Lir need to cancel an audition date, an alternative means of auditioning will be provided.
+In the event that The Lir Academy needs to cancel an audition date, an alternative means of auditioning will be provided.

-New audition dates will be released on a rolling basis between now and the deadline to apply, February 1st 2024.
+New audition dates will be released on a rolling basis between the opening date for applications on October 1st 2024 and the deadline to apply, February 1st 2025.

 The Lir Academy Bursary click to